Racing WA

 • A monthly gym membership

-• A yearly Netflix subscription
+• A yearly streaming subscription

 Split the costs with friends and form a syndicate